Efficient numerical methods for the Maxey-Riley-Gatignol equations with Basset history term: Conclusions

 \section{Conclusions}

-The Maxey-Riley equations (MRE) describe the movement of inertial particles in a fluid and are used in a wide range of applications.
+The Maxey-Riley\reva{-Gatignol} equations (MRGE) describe the movement of inertial particles in a fluid and are used in a wide range of applications.
 They contain an integral term, called Basset history term, that makes them difficult to solve numerically.
 Hence this term is often neglected, even though it has been shown in theory and experiments that this can lead to significant errors.
-While direct numerical solvers for the full MRE exist~\cite{Daitche2013}, they need to store all computed time steps to evaluate the integral term which can lead to memory problems, in particular when trajectories of many particles are computed concurrently~\cite{KopperEtAl2023}.
-Approximations to the history term based on windowing are also used but require careful calibration of parameters that do not necessarily generalize to very different flow fields~\cite{DorganAndLoth2007}.
-A recent result by Prasath et al.~\cite{PrasathEtAl2019} shows that solving the full MRE is equivalent to solving a one-dimensional diffusive partial differential equation with nonlinear boundary condition on a semi-infinite domain.
-This allows to apply well established techniques from the numerical solution of partial differential equations to the MRE and to avoid the memory demands of direct solvers.
+While direct numerical solvers for the full MRGE exist~\cite{Daitche2013}, they need to store all computed time steps to evaluate the integral term which can lead to memory problems, in particular when trajectories of many particles are computed concurrently~\cite{KopperEtAl2023}.
+Approximations to the history term based on windowing are used but require careful calibration of parameters that do not necessarily generalize to very different flow fields~\cite{DorganAndLoth2007}.
+A recent result by Prasath et al.~\cite{PrasathEtAl2019} shows that solving the full MRGE is equivalent to solving a one-dimensional diffusive partial differential equation with nonlinear boundary condition on a semi-infinite domain.
+This allows to apply well established techniques for the numerical solution of partial differential equations to the MRGE and to avoid the memory demands of direct solvers.

-However, solving the reformulated MRE requires to deal with the semi-infinite computational domain.
-Prasath et al. propose a numerical approach based on polynomial expansions.
+However, solving the reformulated MRGE requires to deal with the semi-infinite computational domain.
+Prasath et al.~\reva{\cite{PrasathEtAl2019}} propose a numerical approach based on polynomial expansions.
 While accurate, this method is computationally expensive.
-Instead, we adopt techniques developed by Koleva~\cite{Koleva2005} and Fazio and Jannelli~\cite{FazioAndJanelli2014} to develop finite difference discretizations of order two and four for the reformulated MRE, resulting in a semi-discrete initial value problem.
+Instead, we adopt techniques developed by Koleva~\cite{Koleva2005} and Fazio and Jannelli~\cite{FazioAndJanelli2014} to develop finite difference discretizations of order two and four for the reformulated MRGE, resulting in a semi-discrete initial value problem.
 Applying an explicit method would be inefficient due to the stiffness of the discrete Laplacian, whilst a fully implicit method would require nonlinear Newton solves in each step because of the nonlinear boundary condition.
 Therefore, we propose to use an implicit-explicit RKM that treats the nonlinear boundary condition explicitly but the discrete Laplacian implicity.
 This way, only linear solvers are required but the strict stability limit from the discrete Laplacian is avoided.